 - The health care delivery environment should be sensitive to cultural and social diversity.

 - The mother and her family should be protected within the health care setting from false or misleading product promotion and/or advertising which interferes with or undermines informed choices regarding infant health care practices.

 - When a mother has chosen not to breastfeed, when supplementation of breastfeeding is medically indicated, or when supplementation is chosen by the breastfeeding mother (after appropriate counseling and education), it is crucial that safe and appropriate methods of formula mixing, handling, storage, and feeding are taught to the parents.

 - Recognition as a Baby-Friendly institution should have both national and international credibility and prestige, so that it is marketable to the community, increases demand, and thereby improves motivation among facilities to participate in the Initiative.

 - Participation of any facility in the U.S. BFHI is entirely voluntary and is available to any institution providing birthing services.
 Each participating facility assumes full responsibility for assuring that its implementation of the BFHI is consistent with all of its safety protocols.

-Baby-Friendly USA has prepared and published dates for implementation the revised Guidelines and Criteria, to provide clarity and ample time for facilities to comply:
+Baby-Friendly USA has prepared and published dates for implementing the revised Guidelines and Criteria, to provide clarity and ample time for facilities to comply:

-- Facilities seeking designation: All facilities with on-site assessments taking place after Oct 31, 2018 will be assessed using the 2016 edition
+- Facilities seeking designation: All facilities with on-site assessments taking place after February 1, 2020 will be assessed using the Interim edition.

 Get important updates from BFUSA: